Cheeh1/Bookmark-Landing-Page/README.md

 This is a solution to help users get a clean and simple interface to organise their favourite websites and to make it quick and easy for them to access their favourite websites.

-## This project was built using HTML, CSS and SASS.
+## This project was built using HTML, CSS (SASS) and JAVASCRIPT.

+### Dark mode, tab view, accordion and email validation implemented.